 The number of layers of the golf ball defines the number of parts a ball is made of.
 Balls filled with a homogeneous material under the cover are called 2-layer balls.
 Balls containing a core wrapped in multiple inner layers can be 3-layer, 4-layer or 5-layer.
 Examples are shown in the figure below.

 The flight of the ball in the air

 The trajectory and behavior of the ball in flight after impact depends on the design of the ball, the impact details and the weather conditions.

-The influence of environmental conditions such as temperature and atmospheric pressure on the ball flight is described on Influence of weather and altitude on a ball flight.
+The influence of environmental conditions such as temperature and atmospheric pressure on the ball flight is described on page: Influence of weather and altitude on a ball flight.
 The calculator available there allows you to estimate the shot distance depending on the weather conditions.

 update: April 2022